EdenYitzhak/DevOps-Home-Assignment/README.md

 Security groups for allowing HTTP (port 80) traffic and private communication between the EC2 instance and RDS.

 ***infrastructure.yaml***:
-A CloudFormation YAML template that provides an alternative way to deploy the same infrastructure.
+A CloudFormation YAML template that provides an alternative way to deploy the same infrastructure`.

-**Key Features**
+**Key Features**:
 VPC and Subnets:
-A single VPC with one public and one private subnet per availability zone.
+A single VPC with one public and one private subnet per availability zone`.

 Web Application:
 An EC2 instance in the public subnet running Nginx.
-Security group allowing HTTP (port 80) traffic from the internet.
+Security group allowing HTTP (port 80) traffic from the internet`.

 Database:
-An RDS MySQL database in the private subnet.
+An RDS MySQL database in the private subnet`.

 Alternative Deployment:
-CloudFormation template provided for deploying the same infrastructure.
+CloudFormation template provided for deploying the same infrastructure`.

 **Extra Step: Custom Web Application**